-Your legacy will help us continue the work of our founders, Mary and Janet, as we support those who are facing some of the most difficult times of their lives.
-Leaving a gift in your Will is a highly personal and very special gift.
-It is up to you whether or not you inform us of your intention to leave us a legacy gift.
+Leaving money for us will help us continue the work of our founders, Mary and Janet who discovered a real need for specialist support for families of missing people.
+Anyone over 18 can write their will so when you decide to do yours, we would appreciate you considering us.
+Leaving a gift in your Will is highly personal and it is up to you whether or not you inform us of your intention to leave us a legacy gift.
 However, knowing about your legacy will help us plan ahead and will enable us to keep you in touch with our work.

 By leaving a gift in your Will, you will be a lifeline for a lifetime.
 A legacy donation is one of the most effective and long-lasting ways you can help Missing People.
 Your pledge of support is sincerely appreciated.